Robert H. Michel: Electoral career

-During negotiations with the Democrats who held majorities in the House and Senate, President George H. W. Bush reached a deficit reduction package which contained tax increases despite his campaign promise of "read my lips: no new taxes".
+During negotiations with the Democrats who held majorities in the House and Senate, President George H. W. Bush reached a deficit reduction package that contained tax increases despite his campaign promise of "read my lips: no new taxes."
 Gingrich led a revolt that defeated the initial appropriations package and led to the 1990 United States federal government shutdown.
 The deal was supported by the President and Congressional leaders from both parties after long negotiations, but Gingrich walked out during a televised event in the White House Rose Garden.
 Michel characterized Gingrich's revolt as "a thousand points of spite".